forcedotcom/salesforcedx-vscode/CONTRIBUTING.md

    needed changes, and merge it in.

 External contributors will be required to sign a Contributor's License Agreement.
-You can find this file [here](SFDC_CLA.pdf).
-Please sign, scan, and send to osscore@salesforce.com.
-We look forward to collaborating with you!
+You can do so by going to https://cla.salesforce.com/sign-cla.